simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 So far Oracle hasn't actually looked at the data yet.
 When we try to read the table the records will be read and validated.

-Now tell me how many records there are in my external 'table' - just over 6 million:
+Check how many records there are in the original (source) external 'table' - just over 6 million:
 <pre lang="sql">
 SQL> select count(*) from xternal_crime_data;